 Cyber events can happen to insureds of all sizes in all industries – just look at the recent SolarWinds hack and its far-reaching impact.
 These events don’t always just result in financial loss but can also cause first or third-party bodily injury or physical damage.
 Therefore, silent cyber is not only an issue for retailers focused on placing professional lines policies, it’s also imperative for property and casualty retailers looking to protect their clients.

-AmWINS offers the only product on the market designed specifically to combat silent cyber incidents.
+Amwins offers the only product on the market designed specifically to combat silent cyber incidents.
 CyberUP is a comprehensive cyber umbrella policy designed to fill policy gaps by dropping down, not overlapping, existing policies across multiple lines of coverage.
 CyberUP provides retailers and insureds peace of mind for whatever type of losses are triggered from a cyber event.
-Contact your AmWINS professional lines broker or visit amwins.com/cyberup to learn more.
+Contact your Amwins professional lines broker or visit amwins.com/cyberup to learn more.

 Need help determining your insured's specific silent cyber exposure and whether they need CyberUP?
 We’ve developed a self-evaluation tool to identify risk factors and deliver an easy-to-understand score that retailers can share with their insured.